nforgeio/neonKUBE/Lib/Neon.Cadence/README.md

 ---

 A .NET client for the Uber Cadence workflow platform.
-You can get started with this here: [Neon.Cadence](https://doc.neonkube.com/Neon.Cadence-Overview.htm)
+You can get started here: [Neon.Cadence](https://doc.neonkube.com/Neon.Cadence-Overview.htm)